Skip to content

 How many MCP servers have security vulnerabilities?

 In my April 2026 audit, I analyzed 33 MCP servers using two open-source scanners.
-Cisco’s YARA-based mcp-scanner discovered 433 tools and flagged patterns in 10 servers — 27 detections total.
+Cisco’s pattern-matching mcp-scanner discovered 433 tools and flagged patterns in 10 servers — 27 detections total.
 After review, most detections reflect standard MCP tool instructions or designed functionality, not exploitable vulnerabilities.
-Only 3-5 represent genuine security concerns (credential harvesting, arbitrary SQL execution).
+Only 6 represent genuine security concerns (credential harvesting, arbitrary SQL execution, injection-capable tools).
 For comparison, Hasan et al. (2025) scanned 1,899 MCP servers with more sophisticated analysis and found 5.5% had tool poisoning.

 What are the most common MCP server vulnerabilities?